clicknium/clicknium-samples/CustomerOnboarding/readme.md

-# Clicknium automation sample solution - customer onboarding
+# Clicknium Automation Sample Solution - Customer Onboarding

-This is a sample of customer onboarding solution through [clicknium](https://www.clicknium.com/) web automation.
+This is a sample of customer onboarding solution with [clicknium](https://www.clicknium.com/) web automation.

-For one enterprise, customer onboarding has a significant impact on whether a customer keeps using your product or not, you may define the customer onboarding process in your comany internally, for example, need add new customer information into CRM(customer relationship management) system.
-If you can automatically to do customer onboarding process, it should improve the efficiency significantly.
+For one enterprise, customer onboarding has a significant impact on a customer willingness of using your product.
+You may define the customer onboarding process in your company internally,for example,  new customer information adds into CRM(customer relationship management) system.
+If you can automatically process customer onboarding, the efficiency will be significantly improved.
-Here we demo one custoemr onboarding automation solution:
+Here we demonstrate one customer onboarding automation solution.
-- load the missing customer's information from CSV file.
+- load the missing customer information from CSV file.
 - open CRM system.
-- iterate the records in CVS file, fill into CRM form and register each customer.
+- iterate the records in CVS file to register customer information into CRM.

 # Run this sample
-- follow [clicknium getting started](https://www.clicknium.com/documents) to set up develop environment.
+- follow [Clicknium getting started](https://www.clicknium.com/documents) to set up develop environment.
 - clone [sample repo](https://github.com/clicknium/clicknium-samples).
 ```
 git clone https://github.com/clicknium/clicknium-samples.git
 ```
 - open the folder 'CustomerOnboarding' in Visual Studio code
-- through `pip` install the dependenct packages
+- through `pip` install the dependent packages

 `requests` is used to download the CSV file and `pandas` is used to read CSV file.